Jim Maddy, President and CEO

 Shelly Grow, M.S., Director of Conservation Programs

-As senior conservation biologist, Shelly promotes and supports AZA member participation in conservation activities that directly impact animals in the wild.
-Shelly works closely Animal Programs, AZA members, public awareness and education committees, and partner organizations.
+As Director of Conservation Programs at AZA, Shelly promotes and supports AZA member participation in conservation activities that directly impact animals in the wild.
+Shelly works closely Animal Programs, AZA members, and partner organizations.

 Rachel Gauza, Education Outreach Coordinator

 Rachel joined AZA in 2011 with the primary responsibility of coordinating AZA’s citizen science program, FrogWatch USA.
-In addition to administering day-to-day activities for FrogWatch USA, Rachel works to expand the program’s monitoring network and scientific and educational impact through volunteer recruitment, data management, and the incorporation of new, online, grant-funded tools.
+In addition to administering day-to-day activities for the program, Rachel works to expand and support its nationwide monitoring network.
+Rachel promotes the scientific and educational impact of the program through curriculum and resource development, chapter coordinator and volunteer recruitment and training, data management and reporting, and the incorporation of innovative online tools.
 Rachel also supports other conservation education initiatives to connect people to nature and instill the value of conserving wildlife and wild places.

 Rachel holds bachelor’s degrees in biology and music performance from Hood College in Frederick, Maryland.
 Prior to joining AZA, Rachel was a biologist specializing in monitoring and assessment of freshwater stream systems, herpetofauna, and land use best management practices.
-She also has extensive experience with the management and coordination of citizen science, education and outreach, and internship programs.
-Outside of AZA, Rachel serves as a Montgomery County Coordinator for the Maryland Amphibian and Reptile Atlas and participates as a steering committee and data and verification review panel expert for the statewide effort.
+She also has extensive experience with the management and coordination of citizen science, informal education, outreach, and internship programs.
+Outside of AZA, Rachel supports another citizen science initiative, the Maryland Amphibian and Reptile Atlas, as a steering committee member, county coordinator, and data and verification review panel expert for the statewide effort.